thecptwaffles/spotify-clone/README.md

 # spotify-clone
-This is a simple music player app
+This is a simple music player web app